Cinnamon Streusel Apple Bread

 - Peeling apples.
 You don’t have to worry about peeling the apples before adding them to the batter.
 I didn’t peel mine and no one even noticed.

 - Mixing batter.
-As with any bread recipe, be sure not to over mix the wet and dry ingredients together.
-Over mixing can cause the bread to be too dense and heavy.
+As with any bread recipe, be sure not to over-mix the wet and dry ingredients together.
+Over-mixing can cause the bread to be too dense and heavy.

 - Bake time.
 Be sure not to under bake the bread.
 Every oven can vary in temperature, so test the center of the bread with a toothpick.
 If it comes out clean then it’s ready, if not place it back in the oven for an additional 5-10 minutes.
+If the top seems to be getting dark too fast, loosely cover it with aluminum foil.

 - Loaf pan.
 If you are using a smaller 8 1/2-inch by 4 1/2-inch loaf pan, your loaf will turn out thicker and therefore the bread needs to cook a bit longer (probably 5-10 minutes more).